Immigration and Nationality Act Section 287(g): Implementation

 ICE currently requires participating officers to undergo a four-week training process.
 Of 15,338 local police and sheriff offices in the United States, only 37 participated in 287(g) as of March 2017.
 Local officials who have chosen not to participate or discontinued the program cite as their reasons program costs, disruptions to their relationship with local residents, bad publicity, and a desire to focus on criminal law enforcement as opposed to federal civil laws including immigration laws.
 Between 2006 and 2015, over 402,000 immigrants were identified for deportation through § 287(g).
+The three models of collaboration are jail enforcement model with questioning immigration status in jails, warrant service model, and task force model with immigration-related arrests.
+Florida state leaders have warned officials who refuse to cooperate they may be removed from office.

 History

 287(g) programs were originally used to deport criminals who were screened while in jail.
 Then, in 2006, officers under the sheriff of Charlotte, North Carolina, Jim Pendergraph, began screening the public for violations of civil immigration law.
 This began the "task force model" of 287(g) in addition to the original jail-based model.
 Pendergraph was later appointed chief of ICE's Office of State and Local Coordination, and in this position he expanded the task force model to other communities.
 At the close of 2012, ICE reported that it had decided to discontinue its agreements under the task force model, saying that "other enforcement programs, including Secure Communities, are a more efficient use of resources."
 Participation of localities in the 287(g) program reduced from a peak of 72 localities in 2011 to 37 in March 2017.
 Chris Newman, National Day Laborer Organizing Network's legal director, reported in early 2017 that he thought the 287(g) program was coming to a close.
 However, Donald Trump asked the Department of Homeland Security to build more 287(g) partnerships in a January 2017 executive order.
 Commentators speculate that his planned expansion includes a return to the "task force" model.
 Subsequently, a number of sheriffs requested to join the 287(g) program in the early months of the Trump administration.
+287(g) agreements increased from 135 in January 2025 to 649 in June 2025.